peterpeterparker/web-social-share/readme.md

     <web-social-share [show]="true" [share]="options" (closed)="close()"></web-social-share>

-Both `show` and `share` are mandatory:
+Both `show` and `share` are mandatory.

 ### show

-Trigger the display or closing of the action sheet presenting the social-share options you have selected.
+Trigger the display or closing of the action sheet presenting the social-share options you have selected

 `show` is a **boolean** parameter

 ### share

 These are your share options.
-For details about them you could have a look to the interface `WebSocialShareInput` located under folder `src/types/web-social-share/`.
+For details about them you could have a look to the interface `WebSocialShareInput` located under folder `src/types/web-social-share/`

 `share` is a parameter of type **WebSocialShareInput**